natcap/invest.users-guide/source/aesthetic_quality.rst

 Data needs
 ==========

 The model's interface is composed of two tabs, **General** and **valuation**.
-The first Here we outline the options presented to the user in each tab.
+The former contains all the inputs necessary to run the basic viewshed analysis (without valuation), as well as additional inputs for population data and specific impacted areas.
+The latter tab contains the valuation-related inputs.
+Here we describe each option in more detail.

 General tab
 -----------

-First we describe required inputs.
-The required inputs are the minimum data needed to run this model.
-The minimum input data allows the model to run without conducting polygon overlap analysis.

 1. **Workspace (required).**  Users are required to specify a workspace folder path.
 It is recommend that the user create a new folder for each run of the model.
 For example, by creating a folder called "runBC" within the "AestheticQuality" folder, the model will create "intermediate" and "output" folders within this "runBC" workspace.
 The "intermediate" folder will compartmentalize data from intermediate processes.
 The model’s final outputs will be stored in the "output" folder. ::